-- 1. Annually for the first 5 years.
+- Annually for the first 5 years.

 - 2. Once every 3 years thereafter.

 - 3. During or immediately after the cessation of a 10-year or greater storm.

 Inspections should be conducted during or immediately following precipitation events.
-A written inspection report shall be created to document each inspection.
-The inspection report shall contain the date and time of the inspection, the individual(s) who completed the inspection, the location of the BMP, facility or structure inspected, observations on performance, and recommendations for improving performance, if applicable.
+A written inspection report inspections should be conducted during or immediately following precipitation events.
+A written inspection report shall contain the date and time of the shall be created to document each inspection.
+The inspection report shall contain the date and time of the shall be created to document each inspection, the location of the BMP, facility or structure inspected, inspection, the individual(s) who completed the inspection, the location of the BMP, facility or structure inspected, observations on performance, and recommendations for improving performance, if applicable.
 Inspection reports shall be submitted to the Municipality within 30 days following completion of the inspection.